micmejia/bible-dump/NKJV/Deuteronomy/Deut 8.md

 "Beware that you do not forget the Lord your God by not keeping His commandments, His judgments, and His statutes which I command you today,

 ###### 12
-lest--_when_ you have eaten and are [^e]full, and have built beautiful houses and dwell _in them;_
+lest--_when_ you have eaten and are full, and have built beautiful houses and dwell _in them;_

 ###### 13
-and _when_ your herds and your flocks multiply, and your silver and your gold are [^f]multiplied, and all that you have is multiplied;
+and _when_ your herds and your flocks multiply, and your silver and your gold are multiplied, and all that you have is multiplied;

 ###### 14
-when your heart [^g]is lifted up, and you forget the Lord your God who brought you out of the land of Egypt, from the house of bondage;
+when your heart is lifted up, and you forget the Lord your God who brought you out of the land of Egypt, from the house of bondage;

 ###### 15
 who led you through that great and terrible wilderness, _in which were_ fiery serpents and scorpions and thirsty land where there was no water; who brought water for you out of the flinty rock;